 Even if you're not out and about, there's a good chance you do most of your photo editing on your iPhone or iPad since there are hundreds of paid and free photo editors and filter apps in the iOS App Store.
 Transferring photos and videos to your computer first, then using AirPlay to put them on your iPhone, is an overly complicated process.
 Plus, you'd need your computer, and that's clunky.

-Wireless is always preferred, but in this case, a wired adapter makes more sense.
-It's faster, it's tiny, it uses Apple's own import interface, and it will import directly into the Photos app.
+Wireless is always preferred, but in this case, a wired adapter makes more sense; It's faster, it's tiny, it uses Apple's own import interface, and it will import directly into the Photos app.
 As far as adapters go, there are three categories you can choose from that Apple sells, and which one you get depends mostly on what kind of DSLR you have and just general preference.
+There are cheaper third-party products, but they are not as reliable as Apple's, which aren't all that expensive to begin with.

 Apple's Lightning to SD Card Camera Reader connects right to the Lightning port on your iPhone, and you insert your camera's SD card into the reader slot.
 If you have a point-and-shoot instead of a DSLR, you can use an SD card adapter with your miniSD or microSD card.